lv3-himeme/nbhzvn.one/README.md

 2. Edit the `.env.sample` file to fit your server configuration.
 After that, rename the file to `.env`.

+3. Edit the `webhook_config.sample.php` file to fit your Discord server and channel configuration.
+After that, rename the file to `webhook_config.php`.

-3. Upload the entire folder to your server's root `public_html`/`htdocs` folder and you're done!
+4. Upload the entire folder to your server's root `public_html`/`htdocs` folder and you're done!
 The database will also be setup automatically.

-4. The administrator login information will be the same as you provided in the `.env` file.
+5. The administrator login information will be the same as you provided in the `.env` file.
 Login using that information in the website and begin managing it!

 ## Features to-do list